Emsdetten school shooting: Perpetrator

-Sebastian Bosse (29 April 1988 – 20 November 2006) had graduated from the Geschwister Scholl-Schule in 2006.
+Sebastian "Bastian" Bosse (29 April 1988 – 20 November 2006) had graduated from the Geschwister Scholl-Schule in 2006.
 He was generally known by others as "Bastian".
 According to the public prosecutor's office, the motive for the attack was "general life frustration".
 While attending the school, he had social problems with classmates and was forced to repeat two classes.
 He was also known by others to listen to death metal music, wearing all-black or camouflage clothing and having an affinity for firearms.
 He reportedly went on hunting trips with his father, a postman.

 It was stated from his diary, police investigations and statements from his classmates that he was bullied.
 An investigation later found a suicide note written by him, which stated that he wanted to "be happy ever again" and that he couldn't stand everyday restrictions on his freedom.
 The note said:

 Ich habe in den 18 Jahren meines Lebens erfahren müssen, das man nur Glücklich werden kann, wenn man sich der Masse fügt, der Gesellschaft anpasst.
 Aber das konnte und wollte ich nicht.
 Ich bin frei!
 Niemand darf in mein Leben eingreifen, und tut er es doch hat er die Konsequenzen zu tragen!
 Kein Politiker hat das Recht Gesetze zu erlassen, die mir Dinge verbieten.
 Kein Bulle hat das Recht mir meine Waffe wegzunehmen, schon gar nicht während er seine am Gürtel trägt.

-I had to learn in the 18 years of my life, that one can only be happy when you blend in and adapt to society.
+I have had to learn in the 18 years of my life, that one can only be happy when you blend in and adapt to society.
 But I couldn't and I did not want to.
 I am free!
 No person shall engage in my life and if he does, he has to face the consequences!
 No politician has the right to make laws that prohibit me things.
 No cop has the right to take away my gun and certainly not while he's wearing one at his belt.